Psychology-Learning/Clinical-psychology-resources/README.md

 # Clinical psychology resources
-Resource bank for everyone interested in learning about clinical psychology
+Resource bank for everyone interested in learning about clinical psychology.
+Use 'Wiki' to explore.
+Enjoy!